 Types of Floating Poppet Regs:

-Other regs include the ACI Bulldog, Palmers regs, Freestyle reg and LPR, Air America Armageddon reg, Centerflag regs, WDP AIR, AKA 2 Liter, PMI tank regs, and a few others.
+Other regs include the ACI Bulldog, Palmers regs, ICD Bushmaster reg and LPR, Bob Long regs, Air America Armageddon reg, Centerflag regs, WDP AIR, Empire regulators, AKA 2 Liter, and some others.

 Moving Base Regulators:

-This reg is more commonly used in the industry today.
-It involves less seals, less parts, and tends to be better performing overall.
-The parts of this reg are labeled in the following diagram, which is of the Ion's vertical regulator:
+This reg is more commonly used in paintball equipment as of the time of this writing.
+It involves less seals and less parts overall.
+An example set of internals are labeled in the following diagram, which is of the Ion's vertical regulator:

-Here's how this regulator works.
-While idle, air enters the bottom of the endcap then passes up through the base seal, around the bottom of the piston, then up into the middle.
+While idle, air enters the bottom of the endcap then passes up through the base seal, then up through the center of the piston.
 From there, pressure heads straight up into the marker, past the top of the piston.
 The pressure that is located at the top of the piston pushes downward on it, against the force of the spring.
 Once enough pressure enters the reg, the top of the piston will be pushed down far enough to press the sealing disk at the bottom of the piston closed, and no additional pressure will enter.
 The top of the piston is substancially larger than the bottom so it will exhibit more force toward the bottom of the reg.
 The diagrams below show the path of airflow on this regulator, in the open and closed positions.